Labelled and labeled are both correct spellings of the past tense of the verb “label.” The preferred spelling depends on the type of English.

 In Australia, they generally follow British English conventions, which means they prefer labelled (double “l”).

-This difference in spelling is also true for other words, such as modelling or modeling and travelling or traveling.
+This difference in spelling is also true for other words, such as modelling or modeling and travelling or traveling .

-Continue reading: Is it labelled or labeled in Australia?
+Read this FAQ: Is it labelled or labeled in Australia?

 Labelled and labeled are both correct spellings of the past tense of the verb “label.”
 The preferred spelling depends on the type of English.